The Dreaded Attitude Problem

 One of my daughters is eleven years old.
 She is starting to have hormonal changes occur and has a tendency to take things personally.
 She also wants a lot of control over her environment.
 Usually Paije is the sweetest, most helpful mommy understudy there is, but occasionally she turns into a frustrated pre-teen by choosing to have an attitude problem.

 The other day, Paije offered to make the family night treat for her sister since it was sister's treat night.
 Paije is a good cook and started right away.
 After a few minutes of cooking, her younger sister came into the kitchen and started helping her.
 Paije said she didn't want help, but the younger sister persisted that she wanted to help because it was actually her treat night.
 (I know you are thinking this is a really silly scenario.
-But, aren't most arguments silly?)
+But, aren't mostarguments silly?)

 In no time Paije, who had been planning on a solo cooking project to earn the praise of all those eating the family night treat was grumpy, frustrated and behaving rudely to her sister.
-It is amazing what wanting a certain kind of praise can make people do isn't it?
+It is amazing that wanting a certain kind of praise can make people do isn't it?

 The Attitude Problem